Lizzwest/react_redux/README.md

 We'll put some of this into practice in just a bit.

 ### Setup

-A react app has been provided for you.

-If you haven't installed your dependencies yet, do so now by running `npm install`.

 In order to use `Redux` with our react app we'll need to install a couple of new dependencies called `react-redux` and `redux`.